-- 1. To force a new value, enter the value in the New Value column of the Status Chart, then click the Force button and the status chart toolbar, or right-click in the New Value column and select "Force" from the context menu. - 2.
-To force an existing value, select the value in the Current Value column and click the Force button and on the status chart toolbar, or right-click the value in the Current Value column and select "Force" from the context menu.
+- 1. To force a new value, enter the value in the New Value column of the Status Chart, then click the Force button and select "Force" from the context menu. - 2.
+To force an existing value, select the value in the Current Value column and click the Force button and the status chart toolbar, or right-click the value in the Current Value column and select "Force" from the context menu.

-The status LEDs (Page 99) indicate whether the CPU has any forced data.
+The status LEDs (Page 90) indicate whether the CPU has any forced data.

-11.5 Writing and forcing outputs in STOP mode
+10.5 Writing and forcing outputs in STOP mode